 These additional charges may be applied to the NCLEX exam cost:

 - International students looking to practice in either the United States or Canada will need to pay an international scheduling fee of $150 (either USD or CAD, depending on where you want to practice).

 - If you want to change your exam type (be it RN or PN), you'll have to pay a $50 fee.

 - If you change your mind and decide you would like to practice in a different state, you'll need to change the name of the board from which you're seeking licensure, and doing so incurs a $50 fee.

-It's recommended that you schedule your appointment soon after you receive your ATT in order to ensure the availability of a test date.
-Your ATT will only be valid for a limited amount of time (the average length is 90 days).
-If you fail to schedule your test date before it expires, or you wait until the last minute and there aren't any seats available, you will have to pay the $200 exam fee and start the registration process all over again.
+It's recommended that you schedule your appointment soon after you receive your ATT to ensure the availability of a test date.
+If you fail to schedule your test date before the ATT expires or you wait until the last minute and there aren't any seats available, you will have to pay the $200 exam fee and start the registration process all over again.

 Additional online materials can be found in the form of both programs and standalone courses.
-The Study.com courses listed below break down exam content over the course of several short video lessons, allowing you to focus on the areas you need to study.
+The Study.com courses listed below break down exam content throughout several short video lessons, allowing you to focus on the areas you need to study.
 You can also take self-checking quizzes and practice tests to track your course progress and determine when you're ready for your test date.